 Non-woven vs PVC wallpaper: what is the difference?

-- Non-woven wallpaper — applied with PVA adhesive, breathable, more dimensionally stable, matte finish available in multiple textures.
-Preferred for homes, hotels, and any interior where quality and longevity matter.
+- Non-woven wallpaper — paste-the-wall application, breathable, dimensionally stable, matte finish in 12 embossed textures.
+Preferred for homes, hotels, and permanent interiors.

-For permanent residential and commercial installations, non-woven is the professional standard.
-It does not peel at the seams, it breathes alongside the wall, and it can be removed cleanly when the time comes.
+For permanent residential and commercial installations, non-woven is the professional standard: it does not peel at the seams, it breathes with the wall, and it removes cleanly.
+For a full decision framework, see our comparison of the two substrates (Self-adhesive vs non-woven wallpaper).

 Why interior designers choose non-woven